FAQs about the Maintrac® method

 A disease like cancer is not easy to bear for patients and their families.
 Uncertainty as to whether the cancer is now defeated and the fear that it could return are permanent companions.
 Many patients are grateful for the knowledge that their cell count gives them, enabling them to tolerate the situation better.

-The possible application covers solid epithelial tumours (almost all tumours).
+The possible application of Maintrac® covers solid epithelial tumours (carcinomas, the most common type of cancer).
 The laboratory will be glad to assist and advise you in the event of other types of tumour.